Did you know that you can fold a dollar 4,000 times before it will tear? You can still cash a torn dollar if most of it is intact.

 If you are ready to move past accounts that give little back, get your $300 bonus here and see how much more you can earn with SoFi.
 Or, if you are mostly interested in growing savings, see the current APY rates before opening your account.

-• Earn up to $300 with direct deposit, terms apply
+- Earn up to $425 with qualifying direct deposit

 5. Great Northwest Federal Credit Union